cwalo/aaaudiofilesampler/README.md

 This class utilizes [Chris Adamson’s](https://github.com/invalidname) AUGraph File Player implementation and his handy CoreAudio error checking method. *Learning Core Audio* is a must-have if you’re just getting into this stuff.

 TODO:
-*move away from the array of player AUGraphs and instead have a single AUGraph will dynamically created FilePlayer nodes.
+* Move away from the array of player AUGraphs and instead have a single AUGraph will dynamically created FilePlayer nodes.
 Will likely require a Mixer node.
-*add error checking in ```loadAudioURLS:```
+* Add error checking/handling in ```loadAudioURLS:```